abs-tudelft/sbd/doc/manual.md

     coordination server, on port 2181
 2. Start a single Kafka broker on port 9092

-Navigate to the GDELTProducer directory, and run `sbt run` to start the GDELT stream.
+Navigate to the GDELTProducer directory, and run `sbt run` to start[5] the GDELT stream.

 We can now inspect the output of the `gdelt` topic by running the following command on MacOS/Linux: